Blog & News

 The following are highlights from the 2017 SAHIE release.

-From 2016 to 2017, the nonelderly population (i.e., under age 65) in over 91% of counties (2,879) did not have a statistically significant change in their uninsured rate.
-Among counties that did experience change in their uninsured rates, more saw an increase (183 counties) than a decrease (79 counties).
+- From 2016 to 2017, the nonelderly population (i.e., under age 65) in over 91% of counties (2,879) did not have a statistically significant change in their uninsured rate.
+Among counties that did experience changes in their uninsured rates, more saw an increase (183 counties) than a decrease (79 counties).

 SAHIE are created using statistical models that combine American Community Survey (ACS) data with population estimates and administrative records.